 The Subterfuge Series

-Close your eyes and consider for a moment, in your memory, a very commonly published photograph of New York’s Empire State Building as it was being erected.
-One of those many photos is of the legendary Mohawk (Kahnawake) iron-workers, as they walked on an I-beam sometimes only 12” wide.
-These pictures are beautifully expressive in their gritty portrayal of the worker’s bravery casually “walking iron” 1,400 feet above the ground and adjoining structural steel components.
-They have become classic iconic images.
-Beautifully expressive in their gritty portrayal of the worker’s bravery amidst the dangerous environment.
+Close your eyes and consider for a moment, in your memory, a very commonly published photograph of New York’s Empire State Building as it was being erected in the 1930s.
+One of those many photos is of the legendary Mohawk (Kahnawake) iron-workers as they walked on an I-beam, sometimes only 12” wide.
+These pictures are beautifully expressive in their gritty portrayal of the workers’ bravery, casually “walking iron” 1,400 feet above the ground.
+They have become classic iconic images that framed a new and evolving relationship with steel in architecture.
+Consider another more modern-day portrayal of steel in architectural design.
+Although it may be considered more commonplace now, Frank Gehry’s Guggenheim Museum in Spain built in 1997 was, and still is, considered revolutionary.
+Compared to the Empire State Building, you get the sense that steel is visualized now as a more organic or biomorphic material.
+Architecturally, we now weave structural steel elements instead of merely vertically stacking them like an early set of Lincoln Logs.
+The sophistication of modern steel usage has changed the connotation of the material, from something that once was rigid to something that is now more ethereal and elastic.

 Mark Knutson